mdfarragher/DLR/Regression/HousePricePrediction/README.md

 // the rest of the code goes here...
 ```

 Each **Dense** call adds a new dense feedforward layer to the network.
-We're stacking two layers with 8 nodes each, both using ReLU activation, and then add a final layer with only a single node.
+We're stacking two layers with 8 nodes each, both using **ReLU** activation, and then add a final layer with only a single node.

 Then we use the **ToSummary** method to output a description of the architecture of the neural network to the console.

 Now we need to decide which loss function to use to train the neural network, and how we are going to track the prediction error of the network during each training epoch.

-There's nothing stopping you from using the same function for both loss and error, but often it's nice to use two different metrics.
+There's nothing stopping us from using the same function for both loss and error, but often it's nice to use separate metrics for training and error reporting.

-For this assignment we'll use **MSE** as the loss function because it's pretty much the standard metric for measuring regression loss.
+For this assignment we'll use **MSE** as the loss function because it's the standard metric for measuring regression loss.
 But we'll track the error with the **MAE** metric.
 The nice thing about MAE is that it expresses the average prediction error in dollars.
-So we can now track the prediction accuracy in dollars during the training.

 ```csharp
 // set up the loss function and the classification error function